Frank000000/selleri-cli/README.create.md

 selleri-cli create test
 ```

+🆘
-🆘 Never use `ncu - u` to update dependencies
+- Never use `ncu - u` to update dependencies
+- Never change the name `choiceTemplateName`